 - Failure of a conditionally or provisionally admitted student to satisfy the conditions or provisions stated in the letter of acceptance by the end of the first academic year (2 semesters) or after 18 credits of course work.

 - In addition to disciplinary actions based on academic standards, on recommendation of the student’s department or school, the School of Graduate Studies can suspend or separate a student from the University for failure to maintain appropriate standards of conduct and integrity.
 Such a suspension or separation will be implemented only for serious breaches of conduct that threaten to compromise the standards of a department or create concern for the safety and welfare of others.
-In the event of such suspension or separation, the student will be entitled to an appeal through the grievance procedure of the Graduate School.
+In the event of such suspension or separation, the student will be entitled to an appeal through the grievance procedure of the School of Graduate Studies.

-Unless otherwise stated by the department, a minimum cumulative grade point average of 3.00 is required for the awarding of the graduate degrees from the School of Graduate Studies.
+Unless stated higher by the department, a minimum cumulative grade point average of 3.00 is required for the awarding of the graduate degrees from the School of Graduate Studies.
 Any department, school, or curricular program committee may choose to establish quality standards higher than those stated above if such additional requirements are made known in writing to the students upon matriculation and are recorded with the School of Graduate Studies.
 In calculating the grade point average, courses taken as a student in the School of Graduate Studies at the 400 level or above as well as any courses accepted toward fulfillment of degree requirements for which quality points are given will be counted, including courses that may need to be repeated.
 In that case, the departmental standards supersede the minimum standards.
 Students who do not maintain the minimum grade point average will be placed on academic probation until the minimum standard has been achieved.

 Students are expected to attend all classes for which they are registered.
 Online students are expected to log on and participate in class at the expected pace outlined by the instructor.
 If a student is unable to attend class, they must let the instructor know in advance or as soon as possible.
 The policy regarding attendance should be stated in the course syllabus and students should be informed of the policy at the start of the course.
 If a student misses a class, the student is responsible for making up any missed work and for obtaining any other information that was disseminated in class.
 Course requirements are not waived due to absence from class.
 If a student anticipates an extended absence, they should consult the School of Graduate Studies for assistance in managing their situation.